 GD: A few years ago, Slate‘s David Plotz undertook a fun project called Blogging the Bible, in which he reads Old Testament again with fresh eyes as an adult.
-He finds the holy books full of stuff that got left out of his religious education growing up: adultery, incest and lots [...]
+He finds the holy books full of stuff that got left out of his religious education growing up: adultery, incest and lots and [...]

 cross-posted at the United States of Jamerica